elliothatch/hypermedium/README.md

 ## Hypermedium is alpha software.
 It may have bugs, and APIs and functionality are subject to change over the course of development.
 ### The Plugin API will remain as stable as possible, but until the release of Hypermedium v1.0.0, breaking changes may be introduced if deemed necessary.
-### Hypermedium resources use the HAL data format, but this may change to JSON-LD or another format before the release of v1.0.0.
+### Hypermedium core processors use the HAL data format, but this may change to JSON-LD or another format before the release of v1.0.0.

 # Quick Start
 ## The Hypermedium packages have not been published to NPM.
 To use Hypermedium you must build from source and use `yarn link` in your project.
 See [Development](#development).